 A diagnosis of ectopia cordis can be very stressful for families.
 For support and resources, try connecting with the nonprofit Birth Defect Research for Children and the Feingold Center for Children.

 To help protect the baby, you’ll need to give birth by a C-section.
 Your baby may need extra help to breathe.
-Doctors may insert a flexible plastic tube into his windpipe to keep air flowing, and they also may give the baby a special liquid through that tube that coats the lungs, making sure they can take in oxygen well.
+Doctors may insert a flexible plastic tube into their windpipe to keep air flowing, and they also may give the baby a special liquid through that tube that coats the lungs, making sure they can take in oxygen well.

 To treat ectopia cordis itself, the main goal of surgery is to close the open chest wall.
 The surgeon and health care team will also place the heart within the thorax and repair any other cardiac defects.
 Whether or not these surgeries can happen depends on the kind of ectopia cordis.
-Also, if the baby has intestines or abdominal organs outside of his body, the surgical team will insert these into the abdomen.
+Also, if the baby has intestines or abdominal organs outside of their body, the surgical team will insert these into the abdomen.

 Surgeries are often done in several steps.
 The first challenge is to fit the heart into a smaller-than-normal chest cavity.
-After your baby’s doctor does this, she will fix the sternum.
+After your baby’s doctor does this, they will fix the sternum.
 Heart transplants aren’t usually an option.

 Other key things that affect treatment and outcomes are whether the heart is totally uncovered or if it’s covered by a serous membrane (the tissue that lines body cavities) or ordinary skin.